-On the backend, data from multiple sources (MongoDB, QuoteAPI and Dog API) was retrieved with a single query - thanks to Realm's support for Custom Resolvers!
+On the backend, data from multiple sources (MongoDB, QuoteAPI and Dog API) was retrieved with a single query - thanks to App Services' support for Custom Resolvers!
 Now our client can query GraphQL and get exactly the data they want - nothing more, nothing less.

 Query Filters and Variables